-Meerkats can live up to 8 years in the wild, and up to 13 years in captivity.
+In the wild meerkats can live up to 8 years, and up to 13 years in captivity.

 Meerkats currently face no major threats and their population trend is considered stable.
 Natural predators include eagles, falcons and large carnivores such as jackals.

-Meerkats have developed a sentry system where the adults take turns to stand guard of the mob.
+With a well developed sentry system, where the adults take turns to stand guard of the mob.
 The sentry climbs to a high point and stands as tall as possible on its hind legs to get the best view of the area.
 The sentry makes various different vocalisations to inform the mob if all is well, or if a threat is detected.
 They have different calls for different predators – ones on land, or ones coming from the sky.
 When the alarm call is raised, all the meerkats will flee to one of their many bolt holes to hide.